Book Your Consultation

 Getting to know how your whole mouth, including the tongue, normally looks will also help you spot any changes in colouration or texture.
 Your dentist can talk you through the kind of changes that may need

 If you are a regular drinker of fresh fruit juices, diet drinks and some herbal teas, you may be feeling the physical health benefits but regular exposure to the acid and sugars may be causing damage to your tooth enamel.
 Take a preventative approach; clean twice daily and chew a sugar-free gum after drinking to help improve saliva production.

 Talk to your dentist to arrange a ‘halimeter’ consultation for a full assessment.
-This quick and painless procedure measures the activity of volatile free sulphurs, the compounds responsible for the odours.
-Once measured, we can discuss the best treatment options with you, to ensure that your mouth is healthy and oral hygiene up to scratch.
+This quick and painless procedure measures the activity of volatile-free sulphurs, the compounds responsible for the odours.
+Once measured, we can discuss the best treatment options with you, to ensure that your mouth is healthy and oral hygiene is up to scratch.